-Note (ii): To prevent a course from being found to be short on future re-measurement, it is recommended that a "short course prevention factor" be built in when laying out the course.
+Note (ii): To prevent a course from being found to be shorter than the official race distance on future re-measurement, it is recommended that a "short course prevention factor" be built in when laying out the course.
 For bicycle measurements this factor should be 0.1% which means that each km on the course will have a "measured length" of 1001m.